India monsoon floods kill at least 560; thousands missing

 "People are in immediate need of basic aid such as dry food, clean drinking water, clothes, medicines, tarpaulin sheets for shelter and blankets," Doval added.

-Prime Minister Manmohan Singh has offered 200,000 rupees ($3,400) to the family of each of those who lost their lives and 50,000 rupees ($840) to the injured from his national relief fund.
+Prime Minister Manmohan Singh has offered 200,000 rupees (2,203 pounds) to the family of each of those who lost their lives and 50,000 rupees to the injured from his national relief fund.
 He also pledged money to people who have lost their homes.

-Singh promised 10 billion rupees ($167 million) in disaster relief to Uttarakhand, home of the gods in Hindu mythology and the hardest-hit state.
+Singh promised 10 billion rupees in disaster relief to Uttarakhand, home of the gods in Hindu mythology and the hardest-hit state.

 (Additional reporting by Sruthi Gottipati, Ratnajyoti Dutta and Nita Bhalla in NEW DELHI; Editing by Clarence Fernandez)